From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Methodology

 \section{Methodology}

-The initial step in our methodology is to reconstruct the lifetime of \texttt{DNSKEY}s according to our proposed temporal model (see \S~\ref{sec:key-trans-anat}) from our discrete measurements.
+The initial step in our methodology is to reconstruct the lifetime of \texttt{DNSKEY}s according to our discrete measurements and in accordance with our proposed temporal model (see \autoref{sec:key-trans-anat}).
 This is a deceptively challenging step because when keys are provisioned into zones there are no semantics to express (or for zone administrators to even know) life cycle information.
-For example, what will a key's lifetime be, what frequency will it be re-signed, what key will succeed it, how many keys are active, which keys are \emph{stand-by} keys and which are actually being \emph{used}, etc.?
-Further, changes such as re-signings or deployment of new keys may occur at varying times \emph{between} polling cycles---there will be gaps in time between three events: when these events happen on the authoritative name servers, when we poll the zones, and when we observe them in use.
-This may lead to changes that a measurement system completely misses.
+In general, key lifetime management and changes such as re-signings or deployment of new keys may occur at varying times between polling cycles.
+This will lead to gaps in time between three events: \one when these changes happen on the authoritative name servers, \two when we poll the zones, and \three when we observe them in use.
+This may lead to changes that a measurement system completely misses regardless of the polling frequency.
 A simple example is the replacement of a \texttt{DNSKEY} multiple times between two polls.

+We now give a brief overview of our methodology and then present the key building blocks in more detail.